sumandeyofficial/PlasmaInstabilityLoss/README.md

 `CRPropa3/include`

-Open "CRPropa.h" and add the following line (once, where other interaction modules are included):
+Open "CRPropa.h" and add the following line once, where other interaction modules are included:

 `#include "crpropa/module/PlasmaInstabilityLoss.h"`